Notes on Gravitational Physics: Concepts of Space and Time

 If you have taken special relativity, you encountered this historical logic, leading to time dilation, length contraction, and, ultimately, the law that governs the geometry of flat space, the distance between two events:

-The special case of this Minkowski metric is the Pythagorean metric $dx^2+dy^2+dz^2$ for the distance between simultaneous events as defined by a particular observer.
-If you have not followed the historical path to the Minkowski metric you should read, for example, Chapter 4 of Hartle's {\sl Gravity}.
-The argument, inferring the Minkowski metric from the observer independence of the speed of light, is also given as an appendix \ref{s:minkappendix} at the end of this section.
-(You will first need to read Sect.~\ref{s:simultaneity}.)
-Beginning with the next section, \ref{s:minkowski}, we will follow the logic of the law itself, inferrring the physics from the geometry of a flat spacetime.
+The special case of this Minkowski metric is the Pythagorean metric $dx^2+dy^2+dz^2$ for the distance between simultaneous events as defined by a particular observer. \cblue If you have not followed the historical path to the Minkowski metric, the argument, inferring the Minkowski metric from the observer independence of the speed of light, is given as an appendix \ref{s:minkappendix} at the end of this section, and it would make sense to read that before going on to the next section.
+You may also want to read, for example, Chapter 4 of Hartle's {\sl Gravity}. \cb Beginning with the next section, \ref{s:minkowski}, we will follow the logic of the law itself, inferrring the physics from the geometry of a flat spacetime.

 Discarding the final assumption--that space is flat--begins with mathematicians in the 18th century, in particular with Gauss and his student Riemann: \\ {\sl Therefore, either the reality on which our space is based must form a discrete manifold or else the\\ reason for the metric relationships must be sought for, externally, in the binding forces acting on it.}\\ {\sl On the Hypotheses which lie at the Bases of Geometry.}, Bernhard Riemann, 1854\\ \url{https://www.emis.de/classics/Riemann/WKCGeom.pdf}\\ Riemann sought but failed to find a relation between the geometry of space and the forces of gravity and electromagnetism.
 He tried this before Maxwell's equations had shown that light was an electromagnetic wave.
 Identifying space with an ether comprised of particles, he sought to relate forces to changes in geometry, speaking of \\ {\sl 1) the resistance with which a particle opposes a change of its volume, and 2) the resistance with which a physical line element opposes a change of length.
-Gravity and electric attraction and repulsion are founded on the first part, light, heat propagation, electrodynamic and magnetic attraction and repulsion on the second part.} \cite{riemann1853} (Translation here from \href{https://citeseerx.ist.psu.edu/viewdoc/ download?doi=10.1.1.544.1830&rep=rep1&type=pdf}{Bottazini-Tazzioli})
+Gravity and electric attraction and repulsion are founded on the first part, light, heat propagation, electrodynamic and magnetic attraction and repulsion on the second part.} \cite{riemann1853} (Translation here from \href{https://hal.science/hal-01436900/document}{Bottazini-Tazzioli})